NIRALUser/DTIPlayground/docs/DMRIFiberProfile.rst

 If using the `EXTRACT_Profile` module, there are two fields in the default protocol file that **must be modified before running.** These fields are null by default.

 1. `atlas` - The directory containing the tracts to be profiled.
 Must be provided as an absolute path.
 2. `tracts` - The list of tracts to be profiled.
-Must be provided as a comma-separated list of file names, including the .vtk extension.
+Must be provided as a comma-separated list of file names (spaces don't matter), including the .vtk extension.
 These file names will be concatenated with the path specified by `atlas` to form the full path to the tracts.

 If you try to use this protocol without modifying these fields first, you will receive an error message.